-It is important that an organisation does not lose access to their systems.
+It is important that an organisation does not lose access to systems and their resources.
 As such, an organisation should always have a method for gaining access during emergencies.
-Typically, emergencies would occur when access to systems cannot be gained via normal authentication processes, such as due to misconfigurations of authentication services, misconfigurations of security settings or due to a cybersecurity incident.
-In these situations, a break glass account (also known as an emergency access account) can be used to gain access.
-As break glass accounts have the highest level of privileges available for systems, extreme care should be taken to protect them, as well as monitor them for any signs of compromise or abuse.
+Typically, emergencies can occur when access cannot be gained via normal authentication processes, such as due to misconfigurations of authentication services, misconfigurations of security settings or due to a cybersecurity incident.
+In these situations, break glass accounts (also known as emergency access accounts) can be used to gain access.
+As break glass accounts have the highest level of privileges available, extreme care should be taken to protect them, as well as monitor them for any signs of compromise or abuse.

-When break glass accounts are used, any administrative activities performed will not be directly attributable to an individual, and systems may not generate event logs.
+When break glass accounts are used, any administrative activities performed will not be directly attributable to individuals, and event logs may not be generated.
 As such, additional controls need to be implemented in order to maintain the system's integrity.
-In doing so, an organisation should ensure that any administrative activities performed using a break glass account are identified and documented in support of change management processes and procedures.
-This includes documenting the individual using the break glass account, the reason for using the break glass account and any administrative activities performed using the break glass account.
+In doing so, an organisation should ensure that any administrative activities performed using break glass accounts are identified and documented in support of change management processes and procedures.
+This includes documenting the individuals using break glass accounts, the reasons for using break glass accounts and any administrative activities performed using break glass accounts.

 As the custodian of each break glass account should be the only party who knows the break glass account's credentials, credentials will need to be changed and tested by custodians after any authorised access by another party.
-Modern password managers that support automated credential changes and testing can assist in reducing the administrative overhead of such activities.
+Modern password managers that support automated credential changes can assist in reducing the administrative overhead of such activities.

-Finally, centrally logging and analysing break glass account events can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.
+Finally, centrally logging and analysing break glass account events can assist in monitoring the security posture of systems and their resources, detecting malicious behaviour and contributing to investigations following cybersecurity incidents.

-Control: ISM-1610; Revision: 0; Updated: Aug-20; Applicability: NC, OS, P, S, TS; Essential Eight: N/A

-A method of emergency access to systems is documented and tested at least once when initially implemented and each time fundamental information technology infrastructure changes occur.
+Control: ISM-1610; Revision: 1; Updated: Jun-25; Applicability: NC, OS, P, S, TS; Essential Eight: N/A A method of emergency access to systems and their resources is documented and tested at least once when initially implemented and each time fundamental information technology infrastructure changes occur.